Katara (Avatar: The Last Airbender): Bloodbending

 Katara knows another waterbending technique known as "bloodbending".
 She first used this technique in the eighth episode of Book Three.
 This ability consists in manipulating the water inside a creature's body, leaving the target unable to move or resist in any way.
 Once she has taken control, she can make it move in any manner she desires.
 She is only able to bloodbend during a full moon, when her waterbending power is at its peak.
 Katara was forced to learn bloodbending by Hama, an elderly Water Tribe woman who originally developed the technique and who wanted Katara to learn it for it to be passed on to others.
 However, Katara abhors this technique and has only used it twice in times of great stress.
+She used it against her mother’s killer, but later forgave him.
 In later years, she worked to make the practice a criminal offense and ended up banning it in Republic City.

 Appearances in other media

-Katara's character appeared in the Avatar: The Last Airbender Trading Card Game and three THQ video games including the eponymous video game and Avatar: The Last Airbender – The Burning Earth and Avatar: The Last Airbender – Into the Inferno.
+Katara's character appeared in the Avatar: The Last Airbender Trading Card Game and three THQ video games, including the eponymous video game, Avatar: The Last Airbender – The Burning Earth, and Avatar: The Last Airbender – Into the Inferno.

 Like Aang, Katara also appeared in Tokyopop's films comic (sometimes referred to as cine-manga).

 Nicola Peltz portrayed Katara in the 2010 film adaptation of the series, The Last Airbender, directed by M. Night Shyamalan.
-The film was universally panned by critics and audiences.
-Many reviewers cited inconsistencies within the plot and between the screenplay and the source material, as well as the acting, characterization, writing and casting and has been considered to be one of the worst adaptations ever made.

 Kiawentiio portrays Katara in the live-action television series adaptation, Avatar: The Last Airbender.

-DiMartino and Konietzko were initially announced to be the executive producers and showrunners, but they later left the production citing "creative differences".
+Katara is set to appear as a playable character via downloadable content in Sonic Racing: CrossWorlds.